-For the first four fields, you can choose between:
+For the first six fields, you can choose between:

 - Required – users must complete the field to submit your form.

-- Yes but not required – users may complete the field, but they don’t have to.
+- Display but not required – users may complete the field, but they don’t have to.

-- None – the field will not appear.
+- Do not display – the field will not appear.